Understanding Key Point Cloud Features for Development Three-dimensional Adversarial Attacks: Experiments

 \subsection{Performance of various defenses}

 Next, we test the performance of several defenses -- SRS~\cite{yang2021adversarial}, SOR~\cite{zhou2019dup}, DUP-Net~\cite{zhou2019dup}, and If-Defense~\cite{wu2020if} -- against the Baseline and Proposed Drop100 attacks.
 Here, the Proposed attack is based on the averaged significant coefficients from Tables~\ref{tab_pointnet},~\ref{tab_pointnet++}, and~\ref{tab_dgcnn}.
 The target model is PointConv, which was not used in the computation of coefficients in Tables~\ref{tab_pointnet},~\ref{tab_pointnet++}, and~\ref{tab_dgcnn}.
 Table~\ref{table:defense} shows the classification accuracy of PointConv under different attacks and defenses.
 For reference, the ``No-attack'' column shows the accuracy when there is no attack.
 The lower classification accuracy indicates that the attack is more successful.
-We see from the table that defenses are successful to varying degrees, with If-Defense being the most successful in keeping the classification accuracy high.
+The table shows that defenses are successful to varying degrees, with If-Defense being the most successful in keeping the classification accuracy high.
 The classification accuracies under the two attacks are fairly similar, deviating by only 1-4\%.
 While the Baseline attack performs better under weaker defenses, the Proposed attack proves slightly better under the strongest defenses, specifically DUP-Net and If-Defense.

-Overall, we could say that against four popular defenses, the Proposed no-box attack achieves a comparable performance to the Baseline white-box attack, despite not having access to the target DNN model.
+Overall, the Proposed attack performs comparably to the Baseline attack against four popular defenses, despite relying on the intrinsic characteristics of the point clouds.
+In contrast, the Baseline attack benefits from having access to internal model information.
 This makes it a fairly robust and universal approach for generating adversarial attacks on point cloud analysis models.